aaditya/magento-api-rest/README.md

 ## Setup

+* Note: Magento 2.2 is also compatible with this package however some APIs from 2.3 don't exist in 2.2.

-Setup for the new Magento REST API integration (Magento 2.0 or later):
+Setup for the new Magento REST API integration (Magento 2.3 or later):

 ```js
 var MagentoAPI = require('magento-api-rest');